LisaGenner/Pokedex-app/README.md

 To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

-# Requirements for the app, The 5 Ws
-1. Who—Your professional network, as well as potential employers.
-2. What—A JavaScript app built with HTML, CSS, and JavaScript, which uses an external API.
-3. When—Immediately!
-The code for the app can always be viewed in a repository like GitHub or GitLab.
-4. Where—Potential employers, clients, and collaborators might look at the code directly from your GitHub repository or be directed to your GitHub profile from your portfolio site (your project from Intro to Frontend Development).
-5. Why—For your potential employers, clients, and collaborators to see how you create the architecture of a JavaScript app, as well as how you test and debug your code. this application will pull from apiUrl.

 # User Goals
 Your users should be able to view a list of data and see more details for a given data item on demand.
 It’s up to you to come up with a type of data you want to display (see this list of public APIs for an